StarkSources/blog/_posts/2018-11-30-How-to-create-a-wesbite-with-free-domain-and-free-hosting.md

 [infinity free hosting](https://infinityfree.net/)

+Free Unlimited Web Hosting.Completely free website hosting with unlimited disk space and bandwidth.
+<br>This Platform provides with many features to work on including features like installing apps on your website,having a free email for your domain etc.Definitely you will enjoy this.

 [github pages for domain and hosting](https://pages.github.com/)

 <iframe width="390" height="250" src="https://www.youtube.com/embed/2MsN8gpT6jY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>